eye-division/eyedivision-site/_clients/open-studios.markdown

 start_date: 2019-01-01
 ---

-Every summer in May artists and designer makers open their doors to the public in **Open Studios West Berkshire &amp; North Hampshire**.
+This summer from 7 to 29 May artists and designer makers open their doors to the public in **Open Studios West Berkshire &amp; North Hampshire**.

 We re-built their website using Drupal and our own Open Studios framework to allow staff and artists to manage their listings and images.
 We added mapping to their existing website.